Guard13007/Fake.Net/README.md

 ## Setup Fake.Net

-These instructions are for setting up Fake.Net for development or just running it.
+These instructions are for setting up Fake.Net for development ... or for just running it.

 1. Install Lua 5.1
    Make sure there is a "lua" executable accessible (either in `PATH` or manually specified by `--with-lua=/path/to`)
 2. Install OpenResty
    1. Download: https://openresty.org/#Download
    2. tar xzvf openresty-VERSION.tar.gz